fastmcp-me/fast-pyairbyte/README.md

 #### Hosted Server
 - The server uses Server-Sent Events (SSE) for communication via the `/mcp` endpoint
 - The `@modelcontextprotocol/server-fetch` package handles the HTTP-to-MCP protocol translation
-- No additional configuration parameters are needed as the server uses environment variables
-- The OpenAI API key is securely configured as an environment variable on the server
+- You must provide your OpenAI API key via MCP environment variables

 #### Local Server
 - Requires Python and the necessary dependencies installed locally